 The AMS elements, in the line of time, can assume different discrete states (e.g. robot moving, robot stopped, lathe free and lathe processing) to each attribute.
 These states can have strong influence over the process of decision (inside of the Regency), and then it is fundamental to monitor them.
-The monitoring problem consists in observing the most diverse equipment discrete states (that can be viewed as facts) and informing them to other elements of the Supervisory Control, specifically to the decision elements, in a standardized way [AARSTEN et al 1995] [AARSTEN et al 1996] [BONGAERTS 1998] [BRUGALI et al 1997].
+The monitoring problem consists in observing the most diverse equipment discrete states (that can be viewed as facts) and informing them to other elements of the Supervisory Control, specifically to the decision elements, in a standardized way [2][3] [5][7].

-In a more detailed way, the main forces found in monitoring problem are:
+In a more detailed way, the main forces founded in monitoring problem are:

-- (i) Interface with a lot of different kind of elements (e.g. production cells, equipments and products) to know its discrete states. - (ii) Deduce some discrete state when the monitored element does not have a direct feedback. - (iii) Standardize the discrete states in a way that other elements (e.g. Regency) can understand and work with them in an easy way and in a high level. - (iv) For each element, separate the standardized discrete states (that are correlated) in little sets (that can be called "attributes").
-As example, in the case of a robot, the attribute "general state" can assume the states "busy or free" and the attribute "gripper" can assume the state "open" or "closed". - (v) Quickly inform (notify) the interested elements (and only the interested ones) about the discrete states (or facts) of elements attributes, having as objective to allow the system to be more reactive.
+- Interface with a lot of different kind of elements (e.g. production cells, equipments and products) to know its discrete states. - Deduce some discrete state when the monitored element does not have a direct feedback. - Standardize the discrete states in a way that other elements (e.g. Regency) can understand and work with them in an easy way and in a high level. - For each element, separate the standardized discrete states (that are correlated) in little sets (that can be called "attributes").
+As example, in the case of a robot, the attribute "general state" can assume the states "busy or free" and the attribute "gripper" can assume the state "open" or "closed". - Quickly inform (notify) the interested elements (and only the interested ones) about the discrete states (or facts) of elements attributes, having as objective to allow the system to be more reactive.